 PHY 261 - University Physics II

 An introduction to electric and magnetic fields.
-Topics include Coulomb's, Gauss's, Biot-Savart, Ampere's, Faraday's Laws, and Maxwell's Equations.
-Three class hours, three laboratory hours.
+Topics include Coulomb's, Gauss's, Biot-Savart, Ampere's, Faraday's Laws, Maxwell's Equations, and general properties of light.

 Prerequisite(s): PHY 161 with a grade of C or higher and MTH 211 with a grade of C or higher.